ridiculousfish/git-prev-next/README.md

 ## `git next`

-This takes the next entry in the todo list, switches it to an `edit`, and then invokes `git rebase --continue`.
+This takes the next entry in the todo list, switches it to 'edit', and then invokes `git rebase --continue`.
 Note this terminates the interactive rebase if it reaches the top.

 You can also pass a number to `git next`.